 Add your own flair to your elderberry gummies with some of these suggestions:

 - Use a different fruit powder.
-Similar to my low carb gummies, you can use strawberry, blackberry, raspberries — whatever you love!
+You can use strawberry, blackberry, raspberries — whatever you love!

 - As mentioned above, you can use fruit instead of powder.
 As a rule of thumb, roughly 3/4 cup of fruit would equal 2 tablespoons of powder, although you may need to adjust this after tasting, depending on the low carb fruits you use.